 Android supports a wide variety of video formats and individual devices may well add support for additional formats.
 The list of “core” formats that Android supports is maintained on the Android Developer Site.

-When Xibo encounters a video format that it does not recognise it will still try to play it, if this causes an internal error Xibo for Android will mark the video as incompatible and refrain from playing it in the future.
-This "mark" is cleared each time the client contacts the Xibo CMS in case an updated video is available.
+When Xibo encounters a video format that it does not recognise it will still attempt to play it. if this causes an internal error Xibo for Android will mark the video as incompatible and refrain from playing it in the future.
+This “mark” is cleared each time the Player contacts the Xibo CMS in case an updated video is available.

 If your videos won’t play, the first setting to try changing is the “Use Public Storage” setting.
 Xibo for Android has the ability to use the private “Internal Storage” on the device to store the videos and other media that arrive from the CMS.
 The internal private storage is the default option as it is guaranteed that it will be available for the application to use.
 However, some devices have issues with the playback of video if these videos are stored on the private storage.